 On the other side of the family, my Grandmother Weismiller was born in Sweden during the reign of HM King Oscar II.
 She had two brothers, one named Oscar for the King reigning at his birth, and one named Gustav for the Crown Prince, later HM King Gustav V.

-So, with the exception of a short period when I was in my early 20s, and flirted with various forms of leftism, there has never been a point in my life that I have not been a Monarchist.
+So, with the exception of a short period when I was in my early 20s and flirted with various forms of Leftism, there has never been a point in my life where I have not been a Monarchist.
 The only change is that from a visceral belief, I've come to hold a set of beliefs which I can defend intellectually.